woocommerce/google-listings-and-ads/src/Tracking/README.md

 | ---- | ---- | ----------- |
 `context` | `string` | Indicates where this event happened
 #### Emitters
-- [`AttributeMappingRuleModal`](../../js/src/attribute-mapping/attribute-mapping-rule-modal.js#L95) When the rule is successfully updated  with `context: attribute-mapping-manage-rule-modal`
+- [`AttributeMappingRuleModal`](../../js/src/attribute-mapping/attribute-mapping-rule-modal.js#L95) When the rule is successfully updated  with `{ context: 'attribute-mapping-manage-rule-modal' }`

 ### [`gla_bulk_edit_click`](../../js/src/product-feed/product-feed-table-card/index.js#L41)
 Triggered when the product feed "bulk edit" functionality is being used